trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 [<i class="fa fa-linux fa-2x"></i> **Linux**](https://github.com/trustcrypto/OnlyKey-App/releases/download/v5.1.0/OnlyKey_5.1.0_amd64.deb)

-{% include note.html content="Linux user's must follow the following instructions to update the UDEV rule for the app to be able to communicate with the OnlyKey - [Linux Guide](https://docs.crp.to/linux.html)" %}
+{% include note.html content="Linux users must follow the following instructions to update the UDEV rule for the app to be able to communicate with the OnlyKey - [Linux Guide](https://docs.crp.to/linux.html)" %}